Ajaypalvai07/YouTubeSummarizer-WebExtension-NLP/README.md

 Developed a YouTubeSummarizer using Hugging Face transformer for efficient text summarization.
 Simplifies user experience with a Chrome extension, enabling one-click video transcript summarization.

+PLEASE MAKE SURE THE BELOW REQUIREMENTS:
+**Requirements**
+The following python modules must be installed to run the API
+""""  #USE PIP COMMAND TO INSTALL """ flask youtube-transcript-api transformers

 Project Title:
 YouTubeSummarizer-WebExtension-NLP